ohwgiles/laminar/UserManual.md

 FOO=bar
 ```

 This environment will then be available the run script of jobs associated with this context.
+Note that these definitions are not expanded by a shell, so `FOO="bar"` would result in a variable `FOO` whose contents *include* double-quotes.

 ---